Moca, Puerto Rico

-Moca (/es/) is a town and municipality of Puerto Rico, located in the north-western region of the island, north of Añasco; southeast of Aguadilla; east of Aguada; and west of Isabela and San Sebastián.
+Moca (/es/) is a barrio-pueblo and municipality of Puerto Rico, located in the north-western region of the island, north of Añasco; southeast of Aguadilla; east of Aguada; and west of Isabela and San Sebastián.
 Moca is spread over 12 barrios and Moca Pueblo (the downtown area and the administrative center).
 It is part of the Aguadilla-Isabela-San Sebastián Metropolitan Statistical Area.

 The name comes from the Moca tree (Andira inermis) which are very common in this region.

 The Moca tree was officially adopted as the representative tree of the town on February 19, 1972.
 Moca is famous for its Mundillo lace.
 Mundillo is a Puerto Rican-style of handmade bobbin lace.
 Mundillo almost synonymous with the small town of Moca.